ibm-cloud-docs/direct-link/order-cloud-exchange.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Ordering Direct Link Exchange Classic
+# Ordering Direct Link Exchange on Classic
 {: # how-to-order-ibm-cloud-direct-link-exchange}

 As you prepare to order IBM Cloud Direct Link, review the general process your organization will follow for obtaining the Direct Link Exchange service, including the locations where each service is available, globally.
 When you're ready to place your order, follow the step-by-step instructions.